TV TEM Itapetininga: Digital television

+The station started its digital transmissions on December 2, 2013, over UHF channel 26, to Itapetininga and nearby areas.
 The station turned off its analog signal, over VHF channel 8, on December 12, 2018, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remains on its pre-transition UHF channel 26, using PSIP to display TV TEM Itapetininga's virtual channel as 26 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 26, using virtual channel 26.